Eschatologue/CM_wiki/docs/class/bard/skald.md

 Fjellvokters often include Skalds to bolster their ranks and can be found swinging battleaxe in one hand and songs or poetry on their lips.

-*[Fjellvokter]: Myrkheim's Mountain Rangers, the dwarves main army.
+*[Fjellvokters]: Myrkheim's Mountain Rangers, the dwarves main army.

 ### Level 3: Bardic Warrior